Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

-Wilms tumor (also called Wilms’ tumor or nephroblastoma) is a type of childhood cancer that starts in the kidneys.
-It is the most common type of kidney cancer in children.
+Wilms tumor (also called nephroblastoma) is the most common type of kidney cancer in children.
 About 9 of 10 kidney cancers in children are Wilms tumors.
+These cancers are different from adult kidney cancers.

-The kidneys are 2 bean-shaped organs that are attached to the back wall of the abdomen, just to the left and right of the backbone.
-The kidneys do a number of things:
+The kidneys are 2 bean-shaped organs attached to the back wall of the abdomen (belly), just to the left and right of the backbone.
+The job of the kidneys is to:

 On top of each kidney is a small gland called an adrenal gland.
 The adrenal glands make hormones that have many functions, including helping the body burn fat and protein and respond to stress.